Battle of the Yser: German invasion of Belgium

 On 1 October, General Hans Hartwig von Beseler ordered an attack on the Antwerp forts Sint-Katelijne-Waver, Walem and the Bosbeek and Dorpveld redoubts by the 5th Reserve and Marine divisions.
 By 11:00 a.m.
 Fort Walem was severely damaged, Fort Lier had been hit by a 16 in shell, Fort Koningshooikt and the Tallabert and Bosbeek redoubts were mostly intact and the intervening ground between Fort Sint-Katelijne-Waver and Dorpveld redoubt had been captured.
 A counter-attack failed and the Fourth Division was reduced to 4,800 infantry.
 The Belgian commanders ordered the left flank of the army to withdraw to a line north of the Nete, which covered the gap in the outer defences and kept the city out of range of German super-heavy artillery.
 Proclamations warning the inhabitants that King Albert I and the government would leave Antwerp were put up during the day.
 Early on 9 October, German troops found some forts of the inner ring empty; Beseler ended the bombardment and summoned the military governor, General Victor Deguise, to surrender.
 About 30,000 men of the Antwerp garrison surrendered and the city was occupied by German troops.
 About 33,000 soldiers of the garrison (c.
-30 percent of the Belgian Army) fled north to the Netherlands, where they were interned for the duration.
+30 per cent of the Belgian Army) fled north to the Netherlands, where they were interned for the duration.

 During the siege of Antwerp, the German and French armies fought the Battle of the Frontiers (7 August – 13 September) and then the German armies in the north pursued the French and the BEF southwards into France in the Great Retreat, which culminated in the First Battle of the Marne (5–12 September), followed by the First Battle of the Aisne (13–28 September).
 Reciprocal attempts by the Franco-British and German armies to envelop the northern flank of the opposing army, the Race to the Sea took place through Picardy, Artois and Flanders (17 September – 19 October.
 The "race" ended on the North Sea coast of Belgium, when the last open area from Diksmuide to the North Sea was occupied by Belgian troops from Antwerp.